Over the last 4 years, I made more than 6 figures with my online business every single year through selling online courses and coaching services:

 I decided to give this guide away for free because I really want to help more people turn their hobbies into full-time online businesses, and I did my best to make it the most detailed guide out there on starting a 6-figure online business.

 If you enjoyed reading this guide, would you mind sharing it on your Facebook wall, e-mailing it to an entrepreneurial friend, or sharing it in a community of entrepreneurs who want to grow their online businesses?

 It would mean the world to me if you helped me spread the word about this guide.

-To share the guide, you can simply share this link with them:
+To share the guide, you can simply share this page with them.

 Thank you so much, and I hope to hear about your successes soon!